2004 German presidential election

-An indirect presidential election (officially the 12th Federal Convention) is held in Germany on 23 May 2004.
+An indirect presidential election (officially the 12th Federal Convention) was held in Germany on 23 May 2004.

-The President of Germany (Bundespräsident) was the titular head of state of the Federal Republic of Germany.
+The president of Germany (Bundespräsident) was the titular head of state of the Federal Republic of Germany.
 Germany is today often referred to as a "chancellor democracy", reflecting the role of the chancellor as the country's chief executive, and so consequently the president's tasks are mostly ceremonial, but for the signing of all new federal laws before they go into effect.
 In practice however, all presidents have had informal influence on politics and society but mostly in a non-partisan way.

-The president is not elected directly by the voters but by a special Federal Convention (Bundesversammlung) which is assembled every five years for this task alone, the exception being if the Federal President’s term of office ends prematurely.
+The president is not elected directly by the voters but by a special Federal Convention (Bundesversammlung) which is assembled every five years for this task alone, the exception being if the federal president’s term of office ends prematurely.
 This body consists of the members of the Bundestag and an equal number of members selected by the sixteen federal state parliaments.